bandersen88/CodeChallenge/README.md

 I thought React was a good choice of ui library for this project because it provides a simple solution to display a dynamically assembled output.
 User input is saved to state values, processed on form submit, and the final dynamically created message is saved to the state as well.
 With the state changes, React takes care of updating the UI

-(This choice did create a hiccup in the end where the template options list does not automatically update with the addition of a new template, but that could be addressed with some extra work)
+(This choice did create a hiccup in the end where the template options list does not automatically update with the addition of a new template, but that could be addressed with some extra work.
+If you refresh the page and create a new template before selecting anything in the template options, then the new template will display.)

 Template Data Format